 In general, I’m not a big fan of super-fast writing.
-I’ll spend hours tweaking my Web writing, making sure that it meets my specific definition of perfection.
+I’ll spend hours tweaking my copy, making sure that it meets my specific definition of perfection.
 Yeah, that may be overly obsessive.
 That’s just how I roll.

 Or maybe because I want to watch the hockey game on live TV for once – and I really need to finish work before I can play.